 3. Investment decisions are taken by the Board

 Investment decisions are not part of the daily routine, and therefore are not the responsibility of the Executive Director.
 Instead, this is a responsibility of the Board.
 In line with our Articles, the Executive Director has an advisory role.
 Investment decisions should be regularly on the agenda of the Board in the future.
 Professional investment expertise may be hired by the Board to manage part of the investment portfolio.
 The treasurer will make proposals for investment decisions, in cooperation with the Executive Director and with external experts on the basis of the principles described above.
 The decisions will be made by majority votes of the Board.

 4. For investment decisions, there is a strong preference not to consider companies known to be linked with any or all of the following:

-- Environmentally damaging practices
+- Severe environmentally damaging practices